facebook/react/docs/docs/syntax.md

 JSX is a JavaScript XML syntax extension recommended (but not required) for use with React.

-JSX makes code that deeply nested React components more readable, and writing it feels like writing HTML.
+JSX makes code that deeply nests React components more readable, and writing it feels like writing HTML.
 React documentation examples make use of JSX.

 ## The Transform